Family Formation

 Back to the Basics: We want to get back to the basics of our faith.
 The truths that connect our head knowledge and our hearts.

-Family Formation FOUNDATIONS is a set of lessons designed as an entry point to family catechesis, which focuses on introducing families to a living encounter with Christ.
-We invite you to explore the Family Formation website for more information and to watch the video featuring Bishop Cozzen, by clicking here.
+Family Formation Foundations is a set of lessons designed as an entry point to family catechesis, which focuses on introducing families to a living encounter with Christ.
+We invite you to explore the Family Formation website for more information.

 Program Offerings and Schedule